billyquith/cheatsheet/sheets/bash.md

 [function] NAME [()] COMPOUND-COMMAND [ REDIRECTIONS ]
 ```

-#### Redirection

-Functions can have input and output redirected.
+Functions can have input and output *redirected*.
 E.g. when called,
 *input* comes from`foo.in`, *output* to `foo.out`, and *error* to `foo.err`:

 ```bash